weygoldt/deep_peak_sieve/README.md

 ## TODO ✅

-- [ ] We need a dashboard to explore signal to tune peak detection parameters:
+- [ ] We need a dashboard (or similar) to explore signal to tune peak detection parameters:
    - Should support peak detection parameters and filtering parameters (savgol, bandpass, etc.)
    - Sliders to tune parameters
    - Output should be written to a config file that is then used by collect_peaks